Daniel Jones: We can learn from 4-12 season

 The Giants are coming off a rather forgettable season.

-Jones’ growth will undoubtedly have the most impact on that timeline.
-If he can transform from the most prominent puppy to the lead dog in the next few months, the Giants probably have a good chance to make a playoff push in 2020.
+Jones’ growth undoubtedly will have the most impact on that timeline.
+If he can transform from the most prominent puppy to the lead dog in the next few months, the Giants probably will have a good chance to make a playoff push in 2020.

-The biggest obstacle to Jones’ success in 2019 – and therefore the Giants’ – was his proclivity to fumble the ball.
-He put the ball on the ground 18 times and the opponent recovered it 11.
+The biggest obstacle to Jones’ success in 2019 — and therefore the Giants’ — was his proclivity for fumbling.
+He put the ball on the ground 18 times and the opponent recovered it 11 times.
 That’s more of a glaring issue than a nitpick, and it figures to be one of the focuses of his offseason work.

 “He had a bad run, and in later games as you watch the pressure around him or whatever, you see him feel it better and have two hands on the ball,” Gettleman said.
 “He cut it down the last handful of games.
 He knows it, he’s going to work on it.
 He’s that kind of a kid.”